AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data security/Audit logs (new version)/Enable the new audit log feature.md

 ## Billing

+The new audit log feature has two editions: trial and official.

-The trial edition has been available.
-The official edition will be available at a later date.
+**Note:** The trial edition has been available.
+The official edition is planning to be available at a later date.

-**Note:** In the trial edition, audit logs can be stored for one day with a maximum storage capacity of 100 GB.
+-   In the trial edition, audit logs can be stored for one day with a maximum storage capacity of 100 GB.
+-   The official version is charged based on the size of audit logs and retention period.
+The official version supports more features than the free trial version.

 ## Procedure